 The department is housed in a four-story building (214,000 square feet) with modern facilities for teaching and research.
 It has forty research and twenty teaching laboratories, as well as ten lecture rooms, a computer center, and cold and dark rooms.
-Research facilities include a large variety of sophisticated instrumentation, including electrothermal deposition systems, atomic force scanning microscopy (AFM), electron microscopy (SEM), state-of-the-art Raman microscopes; hyphenated inductively coupled plasma and high performance liquid chromatographs mass spectrometers, as well as, electroanalytical systems.
-In addition, there are two 2,000 square feet multi-user facilities with routine analytical instrumentation including gas and liquid chromatographs, electrothermal and atomic absorption flame spectrometers, fluorimeters, ultraviolet-visible and Fourier Transform infrared spectrometers; and ion selective electrodes and sensors.
+Research facilities include a large variety of sophisticated instrumentation, including electrothermal deposition systems, atomic force microscopy (AFM), scanning electron microscopy (SEM), state-of-the-art Raman microscopes; hyphenated inductively coupled plasma and high performance liquid chromatographs spectrometers, as well as, electroanalytical systems.
+In addition, there are two 2,000 square feet multifacilities with routine analytical instrumentation including gas and liquid chromatographs, electrothermal and flame atomic absorption spectrometers, fluorimeters, ultravioletvisible and Fourier Transform infrared spectrometers; and ion selective electrodes and sensors.
 The department hosts a diverse and interdisciplinary number of research groups and two research centers: the Center for Development of Chemical Sensors and the new Center for Education and Training in Agricultural and Related Sciences.

 There are 30 faculty members along with 3 joint professors from the fields of engineering and materials science (1) and chemical engineering (2).
-Approximately 18 faculty members have ongoing research projects in the research fields of chemistry biophysics; of materials: environmental chemistry; food and agricultural chemistry; organic, inorganic and bio-inorganic; synthesis, analytical; molecular spectroscopy; pharmaceuticals, computational chemistry, electrochemistry, and biochemistry.
+Approximately 18 faculty members have on-going research projects in the research fields of biophysics; chemistry of materials; environmental chemistry; food and agricultural chemistry; organic, inorganic and bio-inorganic; synthesis, analytical; molecular spectroscopy; pharmaceuticals, computational chemistry, electrochemistry, and biochemistry.